 West Cork was recently named Ireland’s top foodie destination by the Restaurant Association of Ireland (RAI) and is said to be “setting the benchmark for food tourism in Ireland”.

-Restaurants in the region are renowned for the pride and passion they show in serving high-quality local produce and West Cork’s premier food festival A Taste of West Cork has added to Cork's reputation as Ireland's Food Capital and is now a huge hit with over 230 events and 33 guest chef events.
+Restaurants in the city are also renowned for the pride and passion they show in serving high-quality local produce Cork On A Fork Fesitval has added to Cork's reputation as Ireland's Food Capital and is now a huge hit with tons of events.

 The festival brings together a unique mix of food markets, cooking demonstrations, dinners, brunches and banquets with guest chefs, food-tastings, talks, exhibitions as well as events for children.

-A host of glowing reviews in international publications has generated huge interest in visiting West Cork – the lure of eating in this foodie paradise combined with the region’s location on one of the country’s main tourist attractions, the Wild Atlantic Way, is proving irresistible to those looking to reawaken all their senses.
+A host of glowing reviews in international publications has generated huge interest in visiting Cork – the lure of eating in this foodie paradise combined with the region’s location on one of the country’s main tourist attractions, the Wild Atlantic Way and Ireland's Ancient East , is proving irresistible to those looking to reawaken all their senses.